cmaureir/progra-alma/lectures/week6/lecture21.rst

 to build an object.

-The *__init__* method will be able to manipulate the arguments of a class, passing in the object contruction.
+The *__init__* method will be able to manipulate the arguments of a class, passing in the object contructor.

 For example: